COGNITIVE-BEHAVIORAL THERAPY(CBT)

 The therapy can show adolescents how their thoughts, emotions, and behaviors are connected.
 CBT can help with learning to turn negative thought patterns into positive ones.
 Making it easier to improve mental and emotional health, overcome behavioral disorders, and accomplish goals.
+At Massachusetts Center for Adolescent Wellness, our therapists implement evidence-based CBT techniques to help adolescents and young adults navigate through difficult feelings and challenges in their lives.
+To learn more about our adolescent therapy programs, call 855.940.6229 today.

-Core Principles of CBT
+Examining the Core Principles of CBT for Adolescents

-The Benefits of Cognitive-Behavioral Therapy
+The Benefits of a Cognitive-Behavioral Therapy Program

-Cognitive-Behavioral Therapy is a popular treatment option for trained mental health professionals because it can provide fast, highly effective results for all ages.
+Cognitive-behavioral therapy is a popular treatment option for trained mental health professionals because it can provide fast, highly effective results for all ages.

 Benefits of CBT can include:

-Experiencing a personalized therapy session meant to treat specific mental and behavioral issues
+• Experiencing a personalized therapy session meant to treat specific mental and behavioral issues

-Learning more about how thoughts can impact feelings and behavior
+• Learning more about how thoughts can impact feelings and behavior

-Receiving helpful tools and strategies that may help resolve problems, accomplish goals, and eliminate or reduce symptoms
+• Receiving helpful tools and strategies that may help resolve problems, accomplish goals, and eliminate or reduce symptoms

-May complete treatment faster than with another type of therapy
+• May complete treatment faster than with another type of therapy

 CBT is based on the belief that when experiencing an event, it can activate a thought that may be negative, irrational, or distorted.
-Typically the thought pattern is automatic and occurs frequently enough that it may become a deep-seated belief over time.
+Typically, the thought pattern is automatic and occurs frequently enough that it may become a deep-seated belief over time.
 These patterns can impact feelings in the moment or reactions to situations.

-Cognitive Distortions
+Dealing with Cognitive Distortions

 Examples of cognitive distortions that harm mental and emotional well-being over time can include: